 With the advent of NOAA’s extensive weather forecasting presentations on the Internet, we can also try to look from several days to as much as a week into the future to see what type of weather is brewing.
 Today’s cyber fisherman are blessed with a plethora of weather forecasting and nearly-real-time observation sites.

 When I’m thinking about going fishing sometime in the next few days, I generally look at wind speed and direction predictions first.
 This NOAA website gives graphical representations of Wind Speed and Direction.
+The page begins with temperatures; use the pull down table to choose winds.
 These wind speeds and directions are important because in addition to local rain showers at sea, they give a sense of how high the wind waves might be because these winds are also directly connected to the water.
 Such information is important for comfort and safety.
 For example if I see 10-15 mph trades blowing steadily, I personally might not want to go farther east than 6-mile (from Hilo) or north than Pepeekeo; others with larger craft might feel that this was just the beginning of interesting trolling weather!

 The picture below left (with its forecast below) looks to be O.K. for me at least for any point to point activities.
 It might be a little lumpy between 6-mile and Keaau Bay, but overall an ono run might be possible for me.
 The picture below right would definitely be a bigger boat day as far as I’m concerned, especially with 5′ wind waves.
 In both cases, note the wind “shadow” on the lower half of the Kona side, and the higher than average winds in the Alenuihaha channel between Maui and the Big Island.

 Another useful NOAA website gives Wave Height and ( sort of )Direction.
 In the winter when great storms generate sizeable swell from thousands of miles away, this website shows the direction, size and progression of these great wave trains many days in advance.
 Another site gives current direction and speed.